NRZero1/NRZero1/README.md

 A software engineer, proficient in Backend.
 I like to read books especially LN or Manga.
 I like playing games too incuding VN.
 I'm also enjoy watching Anime.

-In recover progress after almost 2 years couldn't fully work on improving my skills, taking jobs, and chasing my dream because one of my family member sick and recently died.
-Feel free to talk to me. 👋

 - 🔭 I like to keep improving my skills
 - 🌱 I'm currently working my hardest to achieve my dream
 - 👐 I have one really big project I'm currently work on slowly